selivan/thinclient/README.md

 Tools to create Ubuntu GNU/Linux image for [thin clients](http://en.wikipedia.org/wiki/Thin_client).
 It boots via network and works entirely from memory.

 Doesn't need to mount root fileystem from network share, like [DisklessUbuntu](https://help.ubuntu.com/community/DisklessUbuntuHowto).
 Works much better in slow or unreliable networks: clients do not slow down or hang up because of network lags.
+Here is an [article](https://selivan.github.io/2018/03/08/ubuntu-based-thin-client.html) on how it works.

 Most common use case is creating custom thin clilent for RDP terminals.